SBS Priority Topic 34: Accessibility

 ISO/IEC JTC 1/SC 35

-Soil quality — Bioaccessibility of organic and inorganic pollutants from contaminated soil and soil-like material
+Soil quality — Bioaccessibility of organic and inorganic pollutants from contaminated soil and soil-like materials

 ISO/TC 190/SC 7